open-edge-platform/edge-microvisor-update-tool/README.md

 - write [update-image-path] [checksum]: Write rootfs partition with the specified update image path and checksum.
 - apply: Apply the updated image as the next boot.
 - commit: Commit the updated image as the default boot.
-- rollback: Rollback to the previous boot.
 - display: Display the current active partition.

 Make sure to review and understand the functionality implemented in `main.go` to effectively run and modify the application.